kevoreilly/CAPEv2/README.md

 ## CAPE: Malware Configuration And Payload Extraction - [Documentation](https://capev2.readthedocs.io/en/latest/#)

 ### CAPE is a malware sandbox.
-A sandbox is used to execute malicious files in an isolated enviornment whilst instrumenting their dynamic behaviour and collecting forensic artefacts.
+A sandbox is used to execute malicious files in an isolated environment whilst instrumenting their dynamic behaviour and collecting forensic artefacts.

 CAPE was derived from Cuckoo v1 which features the following core capabilities